BJCaasenbrood/SorotokiCode/index.md

 ## Citation
-If you are using Sorotoki in your academic work, please consider to cite the toolkit:
+If you are using Sorotoki in your (academic) work, please consider citing the toolkit:
 ```
 @misc{Caasenbrood2018,
   author = {Caasenbrood, Brandon},